BEST UPGRADE WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 WHEELS ARE THE FIRST THING YOU’LL WANT TO UPGRADE

 While it may initially seem crazy, many cyclists upgrade their wheels soon after buying a new bike, which of course already comes with a new set of wheels.
 Some cyclists actually shop for new wheels at the same time they buy their bike and get a new set almost immediately.
-Most make the decision to upgrade within a few seasons.
+Most make the decision to buy upgrade wheels within a few seasons.

 It’s become a truism that wheels are the first and best upgrade you can make to improve your cycling experience and performance.
 Why?
 The unfortunate reality is that most $2500 to $5000 modern composite bikes that road cycling enthusiasts ride these days come with inexpensive wheels that aren’t at the same performance level as the frames that sit on them or the drivetrain components that transfer your power to them.